-Transportation improvement program (TIP) - A four-year, intermodal program of prioritized transportation improvements.
-The TIP lists all federally funded transportation projects in each of Maine's four urbanized areas.
+Transportation improvement program (TIP) - A four-year, multimodal program of surface transportation improvements in an urban area with a population of at least 50,000.
 Metropolitan planning organizations include projects they intend to program with their federal allocations, and MaineDOT lists the state-selected projects in each MPO area that will receive federal money.
 An initiative not listed in the TIP cannot receive federal transportation funds.